bentoml/BentoVLLM/gpt-oss-120b/README.md

 ## Prerequisites
 - You have gained access to `openai/gpt-oss-120b` on [Hugging Face](https://huggingface.co/openai/gpt-oss-120b).
-- If you want to test the Service locally, we recommend you use Nvidia GPUs with at least 140GB VRAM (e.g about 1 H200 GPU).
+- If you want to test the Service locally, we recommend you use Nvidia GPUs with at least 140GB VRAM (e.g about 1 H200 GPU or 2xH100 GPUs).

 ## Install dependencies